FY 2018 STATEMENT OF NEED

 - Lead Investigator: Jinyong Liu, University of California, Riverside

-- Hydrothermal Technologies for On-Site Destruction of Site Investigation Wastes Contaminated with PFAS
+- Hydrothermal Technologies for On-Site Destruction of Site Investigation Wastes Impacted by PFAS

 - Lead Investigator: Timothy Strathmann, Colorado School of Mines